Drupal4Gov/drupal4gov.us/README.md

-# Drupal GovCon
+# Drupal4Gov
 Welcome to the repo for the Drupal4Gov Website.
-This is an open source project and we proudly make all of our source code available—not only to those that want to contribute to the project, but also for those that are interested in seeing a working Drupal 8 site.
+This is an open source project where we proudly make all of our source code available—not only to those that want to contribute to the project—but also for those that are interested in seeing a working Drupal 8 site.

 ## Getting Started

 This project built with BLT, an open-source project template and tool that enables building, testing, and deploying Drupal installations following Acquia Professional Services best practices.

 * Ensure that your computer meets the minimum installation requirements (and then install the required applications).
-See the [BLT System Requirements](https://docs.acquia.com/blt/install/) and [Lando System Requirements](https://docs.lando.dev/basics/installation.html).
+See the [BLT System Requirements](https://docs.acquia.com/blt/install/) and [Lando System Requirements](https://docs.lando.dev/basics/installation.html). *At this time, use Docker Desktop v.2.1 or lower.*
 * Fork the parent repository in GitHub (see button to right of repository title to do this)
 * Request access to the Drupal4Gov organization in GitHub
 * Request access to the Acquia Cloud Environment for Drupal GovCon